×

 People living in Rio de Janeiro were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Rio de Janeiro, it is important to pack items that will help you adjust to the climate and culture.
 Bring comfortable, lightweight clothing that is suitable for the hot and humid weather.
 Sunscreen, sunglasses, and a hat are also essential for protecting yourself from the sun.
 Additionally, it is important to bring items that will help you adjust to the culture, such as a phrasebook or dictionary to help you learn Portuguese.
-Finally, don't forget to bring any necessary documents, such as a passport and visa," wrote a member in Rio de Janeiro.
+Finally, don't forget to bring any necessary documents, such as a passport and visa," said one expat who made the move to Rio de Janeiro.

 Where should I setup a bank account in Rio de Janeiro?